 result:

-Now, we'll try to use the "shift" and "unshift" method.
+Now, we'll try to use the "shift" and "unshift" methods.

-The "shift" and "unshift" method is the same as "pop" and "push" but it works with the first element in an array.
+The "shift" and "unshift" methods are the same as "pop" and "push", but they work with the first element in an array.

 Example: